-The price displayed in an estate agent’s window or on the internet should include the agent’s fees (around 3% of the property price).
+The price displayed in an estate agent’s window or on the internet should include the seller’s fees (5% + VAT of the property price) and does not include the purchaser fees (3% +VAT) .
 Take into account that the notaire’s (notary) legal fee is usually 6% of the sale price.
 It’s important that you always ask what the price quoted includes when considering a property.
 Ask for an estimate of any additional fees and remember to add on 20% for VAT on any extra commissions.

 Search for Your Perfect Property

 Search our online database of Monaco property for sale or contact us with your property preferences form and we will conduct a detailed search based on your specific wishes.
 When you find a house you’d like to view, make sure you thoroughly inspect it taking notes that will help you to compare properties and prices.

 When you have chosen a property, you need to reserve it by signing a preliminary contract or a reservation agreement.
 This provisional agreement is a big step, but Miells & Partners can guide you through the purchasing process.
 We are members of the Real Estate Board of Monaco and governed by its regulations for best practice.

 A written offer is an essential part of purchasing a home in Monaco.
 The offer presents the buyer and describes the property along with the offered price, terms and timing of the acquisition.
 After both parties agree to the sale, a deposit of 10% of the selling price is paid to reserve properties in Monaco and demonstrate good faith.
 The deposit is usually a bank transfer or cheque from a Monegasque bank.